-The consolidated financial statements of Graphene Manufacturing Group Ltd ("GMG" or the "Company") for the years ended 30 June 2025 and 2024 were authorised for issue in accordance with a resolution of the directors on 30 September 2025.
+The consolidated financial statements of Graphene Manufacturing Group Ltd ("GMG" or the "Company") for the year ended 30 June 2025 and 2024 were authorised for issue in accordance with a resolution of the directors on 30 September 2025.
 The Company is a limited company incorporated and domiciled in Australia, and whose shares are publicly traded on the TSX Venture Exchange (the "TSXV") and traded over the counter on the OTCQX® Best Market (the "OTCQX").

 The consolidated financial statements are presented in Australian dollars (\$ or A\$), except for certain references to Canadian dollars (C\$) where specifically stated.
+References to "K" indicate thousands.